Jolene Purdy Bio

 Early Life and Background

-Jolene Purdy was born to a Japanese American mother and a father of mixed European background including English, Scottish, Irish and German ancestry with at least one eighth Ashkenazi Jewish heritage.
-She is Yonsei, a great-grandchild of Japanese immigrants, and grew up with siblings including sisters.
-The multicultural background of her family is part of public biographical accounts and has been noted in profiles of her life and career.
+Jolene Purdy was born to a Japanese American mother and a father of English, Scottish, Irish, German, and at least one eighth Ashkenazi Jewish descent.
+She is of Yonsei heritage, meaning she is a great-grandchild of Japanese immigrants.
+Purdy grew up with sisters in what she has described as a multicultural household.
+Her diverse ancestry has been a notable aspect of her personal background throughout her career in entertainment.

 Path to Actress